 1st Step’s addiction and mental health treatment program for veterans in Florida provides exceptional support and aims to ensure a full recovery, no matter what you or your loved one is struggling with.
 You may even be able to use your VA benefits to cover the costs of your care.

 Veterans suffer from substance use disorder at an alarming rate.
 It’s estimated that 1 in 4 veterans who have a substance use disorder have struggled with illicit drugs, while 4 in 5 have struggled with alcohol use.
-In addition, 1 in 4 struggle with a serious mental illness.
-These numbers are sobering, especially if your loved one is struggling with substance use disorder.
+In addition, 1 in 4 veterans struggle with a serious mental illness.
+These numbers are sobering, especially if you or a loved one is struggling with substance use disorder.

 What Type of Rehab for Veterans Is Right for You?

 Addiction treatment for veterans should always be individualized to meet your specific needs.
 As a veteran, you may be suffering from a wide range of conditions that make it very difficult for you to manage your day-to-day life.
 You may even be facing physical illness from substance use.